toilet bubbling while shower is running indicating shared drain or vent pressure issue

 1. Bubbling Becomes More Frequent or Intense

-If bubbling increases in frequency or becomes more noticeable over time, it indicates the issue is progressing.
+If bubbling increases in frequency or becomes more noticeable, it suggests the imbalance is worsening and affecting system performance more consistently.

 2. Slow Draining Fixtures